Survival Kernets: Scalable and Interpretable Deep Kernel Survival Analysis with an Accuracy Guarantee: Details on Experiments

 Note that we always project the base neural net's output onto a hypersphere of radius $\sqrt{0.1}$ (this is mathematically equivalent to projecting to the unit hypersphere but changing the kernel function to instead be $K(u)=\exp(-u^2/0.1)$).
 In fact, this idea is commonly used in contrastive learning and the radius is a hyperparameter that can be tuned and is equal to the square root of two multiplied by what is commonly called the ``temperature'' hyperparameter (see for instance the papers by \citet{wang2020understanding} and \citet{liu2021learning}).

-\textsc{kernet} has the same search grid as \textsc{deepsurv} and also additionally has the following: \begin{itemize}[leftmargin=*,itemsep=0.2em,parsep=0em,partopsep=0em,topsep=0.1em] \item $\eta$: 0, 0.001, 0.01 (defined in $L_{\text{rank}}$ as part of equation~\eqref{eq:full-dksa-loss}; this hyperparameter is analogous to \textsc{deephit}'s ``alpha'' hyperparameter) \item $\sigma_{\text{rank}}$: 0.1, 1 (also defined in $L_{\text{rank}}$ as part of equation~\eqref{eq:full-dksa-loss}; this hyperparameter is analogous to \textsc{deephit}'s ``sigma'' hyperparameter) \item number of time steps to discretize to: 0 (i.e., use all unique observed times), 64, 128 \item $\tau$: $\sqrt{\log(10)}\approx1.517$ (we additionally set the maximum number of approximate nearest neighbors to be 128) \item $\beta$: 1/4, 1/2 (we construct $\varepsilon$-nets with $\varepsilon=\beta\tau$) \end{itemize} We set the MLP base neural net's final number of output nodes the same way as the \textsc{dksa} baseline and again project the base neural net's output to a hypersphere with radius $\sqrt{0.1}$.
+\textsc{kernet} has the same search grid as \textsc{deepsurv} and also additionally has the following: \begin{itemize}[leftmargin=*,itemsep=0.2em,parsep=0em,partopsep=0em,topsep=0.1em] \item $\eta$: 0, 0.001, 0.01 (defined in $L_{\text{rank}}$ as part of equation~\eqref{eq:full-dksa-loss}; this hyperparameter is analogous to \textsc{deephit}'s ``alpha'' hyperparameter) \item $\sigma_{\text{rank}}$: 0.1, 1 (also defined in $L_{\text{rank}}$ as part of equation~\eqref{eq:full-dksa-loss}; this hyperparameter is analogous to \textsc{deephit}'s ``sigma'' hyperparameter) \item Number of time steps to discretize to: 0 (i.e., use all unique observed times of death), 64, 128; we use the same discretization strategy stated above for \textsc{deephit} \item $\tau$: $\sqrt{2\log(10)}\approx2.146$ (we additionally set the maximum number of approximate nearest neighbors to be 128) \item $\beta$: 1/4, 1/2 (we construct $\varepsilon$-nets with $\varepsilon=\beta\tau$) \end{itemize} We set the MLP base neural net's final number of output nodes the same way as the \textsc{dksa} baseline and again project the base neural net's output to a hypersphere with radius $\sqrt{0.1}$.
 From preliminary experiments, using a unit hypersphere (i.e., setting the radius to be equal to 1) typically resulted in worse validation accuracy scores.

 \textsc{tuna-kernet} is the same as \textsc{kernet} except that our \textsc{tuna} warm-start strategy is used.